Erasmoneura vulnerata: Male genitalia

 The male genitalia is used to identify species of the Erasmoneura genus using an interactive key.

 Dorsal appendage is bifurcated apically, the pygofer lobe is rounded.
 Subgential plates protrude.
-The aedaegus is distally trilobate with horn-like lateral processes in dorsal view.
+The aedeagus is distally trilobate with horn-like lateral processes in dorsal view.
 In lateral view, it is bearing a dorso-caudaly directed, apically rounded processes.
 Dorsal apodeme of aedeagus with ligaments connected to pygofer appendages; anal tube without processes.
 Subgenital plates protrude beyond the distal margin or pygofer.

 Original description

 Below is the original description for E. vulnerata from A. Fitch in 1851.

 "Wounded erythroneura E. vulnerata.
 Fulvous-brown spotted and lined with whitish; elytra with an abbreviated yellowish- white vitta on the outer margin, interrupted near the middle by an oblique sanguineous one; tips dusky, with whitish nervures and spots; a whitish medial line common to the vertex, thorax and scutel; beneath black, legs pallid.
 Length 0.12, on raspberry bushes, grape vines and other situations where the foliage is dense, often in great numbers".